Plants for Pollinators

 Due to human activities, our pollinator populations are in decline.
 Habitat loss, pesticide and herbicide use, and climate change are all threatening their future survival.
 But, we can help our pollinators by creating nectar-rich garden habitats in public parks and open spaces and at our homes and businesses.
 These small habitat patches can create an interconnected network, that help revive and sustain populations of bees, butterflies, birds, bats and other pollinators across our city, country, and continent.

-On this page you’ll find a list of pollinator attracting plants that are available locally, to help you get started creating a home for pollinators in your garden.
-When deciding which plants you would like to place in your garden, think about including host plants for butterfly caterpillars and creating spaces for nesting and shelter.
-You’ll find that the plants that attract pollinators will provide beauty and aroma to your garden and many can be used in cooking or medicinal remedies
+When deciding which plants you would like to place in your garden, think about including host plants for butterfly caterpillars and creating spaces for nesting and shelter, too.
+You’ll find that the plants that attract pollinators will provide beauty and aroma to your garden and many can be used in cooking or medicinal remedies, too.

 These herbaceous plants do best in full sun, but some will adapt to filtered shade.
 Many are aromatic, and will fill your garden with wonderful fragrances after it rains.